 Still, sales surge along with the workforce.
 Not only masks and videogames, humans too are packed into packages—into the confining constraints of Amazon’s warehouses and fulfillment centers.
 They work until they can no longer.
 Fear of infection looms over them.
 Any disruption to their ability to deliver goods, we are told, could affect the “countless customers” who have turned to the company in order to escape the risk of having to “venture out to physical retailers and potentially spread the virus.”
 Delivery drivers have been drafted in an analogous fashion, working in extreme conditions to recover—still unsuccessfully—something of the pace and pattern we had come to associate with logistical time.
 In this slipshod assembly the constraints of mobility and efficiency have shifted.

 If the disinfected air of warehouses and delivery trucks remains beyond our consumptive imagination, this—this slippage of time—does not.
 Not two-day delivery, but three.
 Not days, but weeks (if at all).
 Orders are quarantined.
 The smooth surface of logistical space is split along its fault-lines, fractures and fissures evident at every part of the process.
-Infrastructures become visible only when they break down, when the baseness of their materiality returns to us.
+Infrastructures become visible only when they break down, when the baseness of their materiality returns to us.2 If the current moment has produced anything it is this—a shocking awareness of the true state of things.
+We see clearly now the fragile logistics of modern life, supply bound up in only paper chains.

 “This is a war…and in war, strategy is important.”
 But so too is logistics.
 And though it is the “science of detail,” the logistical infrastructure of modernity is ill-equipped to manage the simultaneously massive and minute transformations that have followed from this series of rapid changes to global material life.
 Even localized disasters—hurricanes, floods, and tsunamis—have, after all, had profound impacts on the production and distribution pathways of global supply chains.
-A worldwide work stoppage is not something that even the most “resilient” model of modern assembly—one founded on, as Anna Tsing has put it, arrangements of subcontracting, outsourcing, and a new mobility of labor—can account for.
+A worldwide work stoppage is not something that even the most “resilient” model of modern assembly—one founded on, as Anna Tsing has put it, arrangements of subcontracting, outsourcing, and a new mobility of labor—can account for.3 Time is critical, and there is no just no time to adapt to these conditions.
+Capital finds itself—for the moment—deprived of geographies to colonize and a workforce to exploit.

 In this interregnum, there are calls for an increased understanding of the supply chain, for an improvement in our so-called “logistical literacy.”
 This carries with it a (presumably hopeful) reminder that the supply chain is “not a chain,” but a “network.”
 As a network, we can speak of fault tolerances and redundancies, connection and reconnection.
 This crisis becomes temporary—a momentary disruption, awaiting only a router reset.
 But why?
 We have seen these flows erode the value of labor and life, washing over the vulnerable and flooding our future.
 Even taken as a network, the state of supply is patchy and piecemeal.
 It is (and has always been) reliant on precarious points of connection, where human eyes must inspect goods, human hands must load trucks, and human drivers must still drive them.
 In China, one part of the network becomes reconnected (though “at a slower pace than anticipated”), as Foxconn factory workers return to the business of assembling iPhones.
 In Europe and North America, the other falls apart—without enough delivery drivers to distribute, or enough consumers left with the ability to consume.
 The supply chain has never seemed more broken, the network never so fragmented.
 And so, we must ask: why do we want to reforge these chains?
 What time is it, after all?
 Is it time for the largest logistical operators to consolidate their power, as the contingent actors of connection sicken and die?
 Or is it time for a new kind of assembly?
 One of the most surprising outcomes of the current moment is the way it has revealed what was already present, the power of the always-essential worker finally recognized as such.
 As Ingrid Burrington and Mary Jirmanus Saba have noted, “Amazon workers are realizing their own power at a moment when Amazon’s influence on the economy has never been larger.”
 In a time for disassembly, new configurations become possible.
 Perhaps in one of these configurations, the time for supply chain capitalism is coming to an end—just in time for a new sort of assembly to be formed.